ncooke3/PuffPasswordManager/README.md

 	Basically, this means that an instance of the class can be encoded and decoded into an external representation like JSON.
 For reference, [this](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types) article was amazing at helping me understand the concept.

 - The `Account` class has several properties.
 Let's focus on the `service`, `username`, and `password` properties.
 Let's say we have a *Spotify* account where our username is *lilUzi4eva* and our password is *we<3cats*.
+- The most important piece of information we need to securely store is our user's `password`.
+I chose to store it in iOS's [Keychain](https://developer.apple.com/documentation/security/keychain_services).
+The instance of the `Account` class that the `password` is a property of sort of "points" to that secure chunk of memory Apple's keychain.
+I used Mathew Palmer's ***awesome*** [Locksmith](https://github.com/matthewpalmer/Locksmith) library to work with keychain.
+Setup was pretty easy after I figured it out.
+I needed to conform my `Account` class to some specific protocols in the Locksmith library and write up my own methods to properly store, retrieve, modify, and delete data stored in keychain.

+	One quirky think I learned was that after storing something in Keychain on your personal phone, you can't really delete it unless you factory reset your phone.
+If running your app on the Xcode simulator, you can easily wipe the phone, but since I tested most of **Puff** on my personal iPhone, I definitely have some random account passwords floating in my device's memory that I added when I didn't yet have a way to properly delete them. 😂 Users won't have this persisting data issue since I designed the delete account flow to properly remove the account's password from the device's keychain! 👍🏼

 -

 ## Lessons learned...💡